IMULMUL/morph/README.md

 ![logic](https://github.com/walkerfuz/morph/blob/master/logic.png "logic")

+# Update coming soon

+A new version of Morph will be coming soon, not only browser but aslo fuzzing everything on any system.

+Edge, SMB, Kernel, etc...

+The most important is that it's easy to install and use by alone or many machines!

+When Peach is not opensource and Sulley is never updated, what we should use?
+Answer is: Morph.

 # About

 Morph is an open source browser fuzzing framework based python.It provides an automated way to fuzz a browser.You can write yourself fuzzer for morph, for example nduja, fileja, cross_fuzz, etc.